Skip to content

 EMI licence in France — the ACPR application file

-ACPR’s EMI authorisation is the gateway to one of the EU’s largest payments markets.
+The EMI licence in France — granted by the ACPR — is the gateway to one of the EU’s largest payments markets.
 The legal framework sits in the Code monétaire et financier (CMF), Articles L.526-1 and following, transposing EMD2 into French law.
 The competent authority is the Autorité de contrôle prudentiel et de résolution (ACPR), operating under the Banque de France.
-Statutory review is three months from a complete file; realistic end-to-end with feedback rounds is six-to-nine months for a well-prepared applicant.
+Statutory review is three months from a complete file; realistic end-to-end with feedback rounds is six to nine months for a well-prepared applicant.
 The French-language requirement is real, not nominal.
-This piece walks through what ACPR expects, where most first-pass drafts get held up, and how the regime sits alongside TRACFIN and the AMF.
+This piece walks through what ACPR expects, where most first-pass drafts get held up, two worked examples on capital and safeguarding, and how the regime sits alongside TRACFIN and the AMF.

 1. Who grants and who supervises